wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 ## Don't Uninstall Default Python on macs #

-> The version of Python that comes with Mac OSX should not be removed because some Apple system software have hard-coded references to it.
+> The version of Python that comes with macOS should not be removed because some Apple system software have hard-coded references to it.

 In this bad advice to harm yourself: